ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 ### Motherboard

 I decided to go with the server motherboard because server motherboards have some really interesting features for a novice server builder like me.
-The most useful one is probably *Intelligent Platform Management Interface* ([IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface)) which allows you to manage your server (including powering on and off) remotely.
+The most useful one is probably the *Intelligent Platform Management Interface* ([IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface)), which allows you to remotely manage your server (including powering on and off).

 To have `[PCI-e x 16] x 4` or more, you would typically want to search for workstation/server motherboards.
 For the motherboard, I prioritized: